openframeworks/ofBook/04_intro_to_graphics/chapter.md

             ofCircle(point, 5);
         }

 Now we have evenly spaced points (figure 13, right).
 Let's try creating a brush stroke where the thickness of the line changes.
 To do this we need to use a [normal vector](http://en.wikipedia.org/wiki/Normal_(geometry) "Wiki on normal vectors in geometry").
-If we start with one line, the normal vector points in the opposite direction.
+The normal vector points in the perpendicular direction for a point on our polyline.
 Figure 14 shows normals drawn over some polylines.
 Imagine drawing a normal at every point along a polyline, figure 15.
 That is one way to add "thickness" to our brush.
 We can comment out our circle drawing code in `draw()`, and add these lines of code instead:

         vector<ofVec3f> vertices = polyline.getVertices();
-        float normalLength = 40;
+        float normalLength = 50;
         for (int vertexIndex=0; vertexIndex<vertices.size(); ++vertexIndex) {
             ofVec3f vertex = vertices[vertexIndex];  // Get the vertex
             ofVec3f normal = polyline.getNormalAtIndex(vertexIndex) * normalLength;  // Scale the normal